1955 warrant in Emmett Till case found, family seeks arrest

 JACKSON, Miss.
-(AP) — A team searching the basement of a Mississippi courthouse for evidence about the lynching of Black teenager Emmett Till has found the unserved warrant charging a white woman in his 1955 kidnapping, and relatives of the victim who initiated the hunt want authorities to finally arrest her nearly 70 years later.
+(AP) — A team searching a Mississippi courthouse basement for evidence about the lynching of Black teenager Emmett Till has found the unserved warrant charging a white woman in his 1955 kidnapping, and relatives of the victim want authorities to finally arrest her nearly 70 years later.

 Documents are kept inside boxes by decade, he said, but there was nothing else to indicate where the warrant, dated Aug.
 29, 1955, might have been.